hologramkrypt/saturni/assets/README.md

 *nwg-look* is a took used to apply your themes, icons amd cursors within GTK+ programs (like Thunar).
 This will generate the config files for you so that you dont need to do it manually.
-More info can be found at [nwg-look](
+More info can be found at [nwg-look](https://nwg-piotr.github.io/nwg-shell/nwg-look.html)

+_Note: An exception to the no substitution rule, you can use lxappearance to replace nwg-look if necessary, or if certain GTK2 apps arent holding their theme, however I do not recommend this, ad lxappearance has shown to be unreliable on multiple occasions._